-The proportional to flow control function is actually performed by another customer owned flow monitoring device, like a flow computer.
+The proportional to flow control function is actually performed by the dry contact input pulse provided by another customer owned flow monitoring device, like a flow computer.
 The set up of this other device must be done in conjunction with the set up of the sampler system in such a manner, that the proper amount of sample will be gathered during the duration of the sample cycle, and to assure that the integrity of the proportional relationship between the gathered sample, and the flowing volume in the pipeline is maintained.